-Another is that you may be locked into your plan's rules.
-Original Medicare allows you to see just about any doctor and go to any hospital that accepts Medicare payments, which most providers accept.
-But Medicare Advantage plans may restrict you to the doctors and hospitals in the plan's network.
+Medicare Advantage plans may give you some discounts or pay for services that Original Medicare may not cover, like vision and dental care.
+However, Medicare Advantage plans are administered by private health insurers and you'll be required to follow your plan's rules.
+Original Medicare allows you to see just about any doctor and go to any hospital that accepts Medicare , which most providers accept.
+With Medicare Advantage plans, you're typically restricted to the doctors and hospitals included in the plan's network.
 You might need referrals to see a specialist.
-Also, Medicare Advantage does not cover hospice care.

 So you have to look hard at what sort of medical coverage you need -- and what you can afford -- when deciding between Original Medicare and a Medicare Advantage plan.

 To get a Medicare Advantage plan, you must already have Medicare Part A and Part B.

 Here are other facts to consider before enrolling in a Medicare Advantage plan:

 - You may join a Medicare Advantage plan during your initial enrollment period, which spans the three months before and the three months after the month you turn 65.

-If you get Medicare due to a disability, you can join during the 7-month period that begins 3 months before your 25th month of disability and ends 3 months after your 25th month of disability.
+- If you get Medicare due to a disability, you can join during the 7-month period that begins 3 months before your 25th month of disability and ends 3 months after your 25th month of disability.

-For more information about Medicare Advantage plans, see the Medicare web site at www.medicare.gov or call 800-MEDICARE.
+For more information about Medicare Advantage plans, see the Medicare web site or call 800-MEDICARE (1-800-633-4227).